This feature allows you to view your educational path, if you enrolled in previous years

 Applying knowledge and understanding:

-at the end of the course, students will be able to solve simple problems in discrete probability, problems concerning discrete random vectors and random numbers represented by continuous random variables.
-They will understand the role of indipendence and conditioning in discrete models and understand the meaning of some limit theorems, like the law of large numbers.
+By the end of the course, students will be able to solve simple problems in discrete probability, problems related to discrete random vectors, and random numbers represented by continuous random variables.

 Communication skills: